xsherryhe/todo-list/NOTES.md

   //-sub update + type, updateAttrs(details of update)
   //-updateAttrs(details of update)
-    //-return if item type and item id don't match the data -for each detail in update, set the attribute; pub type + 'updated' (if successful) or pub updateFailed with error message(s), item type + id, and failed attr (if failed)
+    //-return if item type and item id don't match the data
+    //-for each detail in update, set the attribute; pub type + 'updated' (if successful) or pub updateFailed with error message(s), item type + id, and failed attr (if failed)

 //-Belongable
 //-BelongUpdatable(belong type)